 The couple discuss King Robert's offer, which Ned intends to refuse.
 Catelyn insists that he must accept so as not to offend the king, which might put them all in danger.
-While Catelyn contemplates the omen of the dead direwolf killed by a stag, Ned wishes his brother Brandon had lived to be Lord of Winterfell instead.
+While Catelyn contemplates the omen of the direwolf killed by a stag, Ned wishes his brother Brandon had lived to be Lord of Winterfell instead.

-They are interrupted by Desmond, who says that Maester Luwin has an urgent message for Ned.
-The Maester is shown in and tells them that he has been left a message.
-There has been a carved wooden box containing a fine new glass lens was left in his observatory while he was napping.
-The way it was delivered made the Maester wonder and he discovered a message hidden beneath a false bottom.
+They are interrupted by a guardsman named Desmond, who says that Maester Luwin has an urgent message.
+The maester is shown in and explains that a carved wooden box containing a fine new glass lens was left in his observatory while he was napping.
+The way it was delivered made the maester wonder and he discovered a message hidden beneath a false bottom.
 Maester Luwin says he has not read it, and will not give it to Ned because it is addressed to Catelyn.

 Catelyn takes the message apprehensively.
-It is from her sister Lysa, and written in a secret language only the two sisters share.
+It is from her sister Lysa and written in a secret language only the two sisters share.
 Catelyn immediately burns the message after reading it, but explains to Ned that the message claims Jon Arryn was murdered by the Queen and her family.
 Catelyn insists that now Ned must be the King's Hand, to find the truth behind Lysa's accusations.
 Maester Luwin agrees with Catelyn, pointing out that the Hand's authority will help determine the truth and protect Lysa and her son.
 Ned reminds them both that his father went south once at the summoning of a king and never returned.
 Luwin replies that that was a different time and a different king.
 Catelyn insist that if Ned truly loves King Robert like a brother, he will not leave him to face the Lannisters on his own.